 Christmas Cheer is held in December at First Presbyterian Church and is open to Mary Baldwin College and the Staunton community.
 During the celebration, student choral groups sing carols and festive songs and members of the college community read scripture.
 Afterward, students follow a luminary lit pathway to the dining hall for a holiday meal.

 The first time an MBC class picked their colors was in 1912.
 They chose green and white.
 For the next three years, each new class chose their own unique class colors: purple and gold, lavender and white, and scarlet and gold.
-For almost a century, each entering class of Mary Baldwin women has been presented with their class colors from an alumna whose class shares those colors.
+For more than a century, each entering class of Mary Baldwin women has been presented with their class colors from an alumna whose class shares those colors.

 This year, the class colors are: